 Task 1: Scroll through new posts

-We can’t just tell users to “scroll through new posts” without any motivation or goal.
-Instead of describing what to do, we can provide people with a reason to do it.
+We can’t just tell users to “scroll through new posts” without a goal.
+Instead of describing what to do, we can give testers a reason to do it – motivate them!

 Bad: Scroll through the page to look at new posts.

 This will only get your users to perform the task like a robot.
-Without any motivation whatsoever, they will just scroll through your page and you won’t learn anything about how to improve your usability.
+Without any motivation, they will just scroll through your page, and you won’t learn anything about improving your usability.

 This is at least open and lets people explore the page more naturally.
 Just by telling them to look at the page, your chances are high that they will be scrolling through the posts to find out what it’s all about.